 Since Yeti is web-based and allows teachers and students to connect inside the app, it’s the perfect curriculum add-on to use during the uncertainty of a pandemic.
 Your students can learn in a traditional classroom or from home with ease.

-Sign up to try a demo of Yeti today!
+Sign up to try Yeti for free today!